Final results on the $0\nu\beta\beta$ decay half-life limit of $^{100}$Mo from the CUPID-Mo experiment: Bayesian Fit

 \subsection{Optimization of the ROI}

 Due to the different performance of each channel across datasets we use different ROIs for each.
-These are optimized to maximize the mean expected sensitivity using the same procedure defined in \cite{CuMoPRL}.
+These are optimized using blinded data to maximize the mean expected sensitivity using the same procedure defined in \cite{CuMoPRL}.
 We optimize the ROI window based on the likelihood ratio defined as:

 where $\mathcal{L}(B)$ is the probability that an event at energy $E$ in channel $c$ and dataset $d$ is background, and $\mathcal{L}(S)$ is the same for signal.
 We divide the energy in 0.1~\,keV bins between 2984--3084~\,keV for each channel-dataset from which we extract the containment efficiency and estimated background.
 We rank these bins via the likelihood ratio: